iotc-secretariat/iotc-tcac-simulations/README.md

+# Overview

+This repository hosts a Shiny App developed by the IOTC Secretariat to simulate and explore how different allocation scenarios affect the distribution of total catch among IOTC Contracting Parties and Cooperating Non-Contracting Parties (CPCs).
+The tool allows users to adjust parameters reflecting various allocation criteria, including each CPC's status (e.g. Coastal State, Small Island Developing State), historical catch levels, and catches taken within National Jurisdiction Areas (NJAs) by foreign fleets.
+It is designed to support transparent discussions and informed decision-making under the framework of the Technical Committee on Allocation Criteria.

 # Configuration

 The definitions of all relevant parameters characterising each CPC in relation to the allocation criteria are provided in the [`cfg/CPC_CONFIGURATIONS.xlsx`](./CPC_CONFIGURATIONS.xlsx) file which includes two worksheets: